jiutongzhao/Time-Series-Data-Analysis/README.md

 To be honest, I feel very hard to understand what does *coherent/coherence* means in many of the magnetospheric ULF/VLF waves investigations.
 It can be easily understood the coherence between two individual light or signal.
 However, in the *in-situ* observation, the spacecraft can only measure one signal without further distinguishment or separation.
 In some literature, the coherence between $E_x$ and $B_y$ are used to measure whether the observed VLF waves are coherent.
 These VLF waves always propagate along the geomagnetic field line, which point to the north near the magnetic equator.
 It makes some sense as a high coherence suggests the waves have a stable wave vector during this interval.
 But, it is still hard to expect the occurrence of interference as both $E_x$ and $B_y$ may just be the presence of one single wave.
 While, some other literatures use the coherence between the magnetic field components to

-## Combination with Maxwell's Equations
+## Combination with Maxwell's Equations: SVD Wave Analysis

 Spectral analysis gains further physical meaning when interpreted alongside Maxwell’s equations.
 For electromagnetic signals, the spectral content reflects underlying wave propagation, polarization, and field coupling processes.
 $$